PoisotLab/ms_straight_lines/manuscript.md

 illustrate these results in +@fig:powerlawk, which reveals that for networks under approximatively 120 species, the relationship between $S$ and $L$ strongly deviates from a power-law ($k > 0.1$).
 In small networks, the terms with exponents lower than 2 in +@eq:L are non negligible when compared to the power law $p\times S^2$, which therefore considerably under-estimates their number of interactions.

-In a sense, this model sheds some light on a classical result [@DunnWill02a]: ecological networks deviate most strongly from the expectations under "small world" or "scale free" regimes when they exceed a certain connectance; this is because for small networks, connectance is higher, and only decreases towards
+This model sheds some light on a classical result [@DunnWill02a]: ecological networks deviate most strongly from the expectations under "small world" or "scale free" regimes when they exceed a certain connectance; this is because for small networks, connectance is higher, and only decreases towards